-Project Gabriel provides practical help to women who might otherwise not choose life for their unborn babies.
-Gabriel angels support the mother's choice for life through prayer, ongoing friendship, and encouragement.
-The Gabriel Project Provides: A loving and caring environment, Emotional and Spiritual support, Understanding and concern, Immediate and practical help, Pregnancy information, Community resources, and Clothing and baby items.
+Gabriel Project provides practical help to women who might otherwise not choose life for their unborn babies.
+Gabriel Angels support the mother's choice for life through prayer, ongoing friendship, and encouragement.
+The Gabriel Project Provides: A loving and caring environment, Emotional and Spiritual support, Understanding and concern, Immediate and practical help, Pregnancy information, Community resources, Clothing and baby items.

-Nearly 25 years ago, the pastor of St. Michael's Parish in the Diocese of Galveston-Houston placed a sign in front of his church offering help to any woman in a crisis pregnancy.
+Over 25 years ago, the pastor of St. Michael's Parish in the Diocese of Galveston-Houston placed a sign in front of his church offering help to any woman in a crisis pregnancy.
 This priest made a personal commitment to what he believed was a social and spiritual crisis: Not only were young women choosing abortion at an alarming rate, he knew they were doing so because they saw no alternative.
 He decided that the Church, with its long tradition of charity and hospitality, was the alternative.
 Those women had to see that the Church, their spiritual home, would be there to help them choose life.
 In time, others saw the sign and were moved by its simple, loving message.
 Gabriel Project became an apostolate of the Corpus Christi diocese, and soon, over sixty churches in the Corpus Christi area had Gabriel Project signs.
-The ministry has since spread throughout the state to the dioceses of Austin, Tyler, Longview, Dallas and Fort Worth and to other states as well, including Maryland, New York, Illinois, North Carolina, Tennessee, Indiana, and California.
-Through a variety of structures, Gabriel Project (a.k.a.
-Project Gabriel) continues to proclaim its original message of hope and caring.
+The ministry has since spread throughout the United States.
+Through a variety of structures, Gabriel Project continues to proclaim its original message of hope and caring.
 All true pro-life efforts have at their heart concern for both the child and the mother.
 Gabriel Project, in a very visible way, reflects our Christian privilege and obligation to become the healing hands of Christ.

 Life is God's greatest gift.
 Life is what we proclaim and celebrate.
-Life is the foundation or our faith.
+Life is the foundation of our faith.
 The Gabriel Project sign is evidence of our faith in action.

 Ministering to the mother's and unborn baby's physical and medical needs are urgent requirements.
 Gabriel Project Angels and Auxiliary attend the mothers to Crisis Pregnancy Centers, Medicaid/CHIPS insurance providers, physician offices for prenatal care, WIC (Women, Infant, and Children) offices, local hospitals, grocery stores, laundromats, and others.